 Calendar is more than a meeting scheduler: it's a full-fledged calendar app.
 It offers web and mobile versions, and the whole interface feels very reminiscent of Google Calendar.
 It also offers meeting scheduler features, like creating customizable time slots and shareable booking links.

-However, where Google puts some of its best appointment scheduling tools behind a paywall, Calendar gives them away for free.
-You can create up to two customizable scheduling time slots with the free plan and connect the app to one of your existing calendar services.
+But where Google puts some of its best appointment scheduling tools behind a paywall, Calendar gives them away for free.
+You can create up to five customizable scheduling events with the free plan and connect the app to one of your existing calendar services.

 Where Calendar stands out from the crowd is its extensive statistics section.
 It tracks every one of your meetings, spotting where trends develop.
 Besides obvious stats like how long you've spent in meetings over the past day, week, month, or even year, it also spots attendance records, noting what percentage of people rejected or missed a meeting.
 It even highlights who you're most likely to have meetings with.
 It's the kind of thing that could be immensely useful when trying to work toward better engagement.
 And it's all bundled up in a neat overview section that's attractive and informative.